Seeing Like a Toolkit: How Toolkits Envision the Work of AI Ethics: Introduction

 \section{Introduction}

-Technology developers, researchers, policymakers, and others have identified the design and development process of AI systems as a site for interventions to promote more ethical and just ends for AI systems \cite{Holstein:2019fr,madaio2020co,rakova2020responsible,schiff2020principles}.
+Technology developers, researchers, policymakers, and others have identified the design and development process of artificial intelligence (AI) systems as a site for interventions to promote more ethical and just ends for AI systems \cite{Holstein:2019fr,madaio2020co,rakova2021responsible,schiff2020principles,madaio2022assessing}.
 Recognizing this opportunity, researchers, practitioners, and activists have created a plethora of tools, resources, guides, and kits---of which the dominant paradigm is a ``toolkit'' \cite{lee2021landscape,richardson2021towards}---to promote ethics in AI design and development.
 Toolkits help technology practitioners and other stakeholders surface, discuss, or address ethical issues in their work.
-However, as the field appears to coalesce around this paradigm, it is critical to consider how these toolkits help to define and shape that work.\looseness=-1
+However, as the field appears to coalesce around this paradigm, it is critical to consider how these toolkits help to define and shape that work.
+Technologies that create standards (such as widely adopted toolkits), shape how people understand and interact with the world \cite{bowker1999sorting}

-Creating toolkits alone will not be sufficient to address ethical issues.
-They must be adopted and used in practice within specific organizational contexts.
-Previous reviews of ethics and fairness toolkits focus on usability and functionality \cite{lee2021landscape, richardson2021towards}; here, we take a more critical approach to understand how toolkits, like all tools, encode assumptions about what it means to do the work of ethics.
-In other words, \textit{how do toolkits envision the work of AI ethics?} Specifically, we ask:\looseness=-1